awinskill/JobScraper/JobScraperAIAgent/Doc.md

 | **Learning ability** | Only changes if reprogrammed | Modifies behavior based on past experience |
 | **Autonomy** | Passive | Active decision-making without direct commands |
 | **Reasoning or problem-solving** | Only what’s hardcoded | Dynamically reasons (even if shallow) about what to do next |

+For teams, orgs, and executives, AI Agents unlock:

+✅ Efficiency & Autonomy They run workflows end-to-end with minimal oversight: job monitoring, market scanning, data summarization — all on autopilot.

+✅ Adaptability Agents aren’t brittle.
+If a site changes, they can switch tools, retry intelligently, or even ask an LLM how to adjust.

+✅ Goal-Driven Execution You define what you want.
+The agent figures out how to get there — dynamically.